JohnCosta27/RealTimeTradingSystem/log/logbook.md

 ## 25/10/2022
 Connected frontend to the backend using websocket connection.
 I am still a week behind on my plan so I will have to work very hard this week to get back on schedule.

+## 31/10/2022
+Added RabbitMQ docker image, and created a test connection between hub and rabbitmq, it works.